davidantaki/cs3200-database-design-final-project/README.md

 and costs to help optimize which energy source they are using at a given time.
 Such as using stationary storage during peak demand, while using grid power during low demand.
-* Only the most basic information for each entity was included in this project, following the philosphy of keeping it simple and not adding features or information that are not absolutely necessary.
+* Only the most basic information for each entity was included in this application, following the philosphy of keeping it simple and not adding features or information that are not absolutely necessary.
 We think more data could be added in the future that would be useful to the user.